scalar-labs/scalardb/docs/api-guide.md

 <div class="notice--info">{{ notice--info | markdownify }}</div>

-## Investigating Consensus Commit transaction errors
+## Investigating Consensus Commit transaction manager errors

-To investigate errors when executing Consensus Commit transactions, you can enable a configuration that will return table metadata augmented with transaction metadata columns, which can be helpful when investigating transaction-related issues.
-This configuration, which is only available for troubleshooting Consensus Commit transactions, enables you to see transaction metadata column details for a given table by using the `DistributedTransactionAdmin.getTableMetadata()` method.
+To investigate errors when using the Consensus Commit transaction manager, you can enable a configuration that will return table metadata augmented with transaction metadata columns, which can be helpful when investigating transaction-related issues.
+This configuration, which is only available when troubleshooting the Consensus Commit transaction manager, enables you to see transaction metadata column details for a given table by using the `DistributedTransactionAdmin.getTableMetadata()` method.

 By adding the following configuration, `Get` and `Scan` operations results will contain [transaction metadata](schema-loader.md#internal-metadata-for-consensus-commit):